zeyu2001/eurekapad/README.md

 To test a migration before running it:

 ```
-npx convex run migrations:deprecateContent '{"dryRun": true, "fn": "migrations:deprecateContent"}'
+pnpx convex run migrations:deprecateContent '{"dryRun": true, "fn": "migrations:deprecateContent"}'
 ```

 To run a migration:

 ```
-npx convex run migrations:deprecateContent '{"fn": "migrations:deprecateContent"}'
+pnpx convex run migrations:deprecateContent '{"fn": "migrations:deprecateContent"}'
 ```

-These can be run in production with the `--prod` flag, but only _after_ deploying with `npx convex deploy`.
+These can be run in production with the `--prod` flag, but only _after_ deploying with `pnpx convex deploy`.

 ## Available Scripts